Cremation: Islam

-Islam strictly forbids cremation.
+Most Muslims believe Islam strictly forbids cremation.
 Its teaching is that cremation is not in line with the respect and dignity due to the deceased.
-Islam has specific rites for the treatment of the body after death.
+They believe Islam has specific rites for the treatment of the body after death.

 Judaism

+The first reference to cremation in the Hebrew Bible is found in 1 Samuel 31.
+In this passage, the dead bodies of Saul and his sons are burned, and their bones are buried.

 Judaism has traditionally disapproved of cremation in the past, as a rejection of the respect due to humans who are created in the image of God.
-Judaism has also disapproved of preservation of the dead by means of embalming and mummifying, as this involves mutilation and abuse of the corpse.
+Judaism has also disapproved of preservation of the dead by means of embalming and mummifying, as this involves mutilation of the corpse.
 Mummification was a practice of the ancient Egyptians, among whom the Israelites are said in the Torah to have lived as slaves.

 Through history and up to the philosophical movements of the current era Modern Orthodox, Orthodox, Haredi, and Hasidic movements in Judaism have maintained the historical practice and strict Biblical line against cremation and disapprove of it, as Halakha (Jewish law) forbids it.
 This halakhic concern is grounded in the literal interpretation of Scripture, viewing the body as created in the image of God and upholding a bodily resurrection as core beliefs of traditional Judaism.
 This interpretation was occasionally opposed by some Jewish groups such as the Sadducees, who denied resurrection.
 The Tanakh emphasizes burial as the normal practice, for instance Devarim (Deuteronomy) 21:23 (specifically commanding the burial of executed criminals), with both a positive command derived from this verse to command one to bury a dead body and a negative command forbidding neglecting to bury a dead body.
 Some from the generally liberal Conservative Jewish also oppose cremation, some very strongly, seeing it as a rejection of God's design.

-During the 19th and early 20th centuries, as the Jewish cemeteries in many European towns had become crowded and were running out of space, in a few cases cremation for the first time became an approved means of corpse disposal among emerging liberal and Reform Jewish movements in line with their across the board rejection of literal scripture interpretation and traditional Torah ritual laws.
-Current liberal movements like Reform Judaism still support cremation, although burial remains the preferred option.
+During the 19th and early 20th centuries, as the Jewish cemeteries in many European towns had become crowded and were running out of space, in a few cases cremation for the first time became an approved means of corpse disposal among emerging liberal and Reform Jewish movements in line with their general rejection of literal scripture interpretation and traditional Torah ritual laws.
+Current liberal movements like Reform Judaism still permit cremation, although burial remains the preferred option.
+The Central Conference of American Rabbis has issued a responsa stating that families are permitted to choose cremation, but Reform rabbis are allowed to discourage the practice.
+However, Reform rabbis are instructed not to refuse to officiate at cremations.